 2. Make sure the mother’s nipples are cleaned well after giving birth.

-3. Don’t use soap on baby’s skin, only water.
+3. Don’t use soap on the baby’s skin, only water.

 • If a cradle cap is present, gently wash the affected area with warm water mixed with a few drops of tea tree oil (a natural antifungal).
 Tea tree oil may sting a little but should stop itching once applied.